Updated on 2024-09-24 GMT+08:00

 Serializing Access to Frequently Accessed Resources

 In Internet scenarios such as seckill, the system needs multiple machines to run concurrently to handle traffic burst.
-Assume that two users' requests arrive at the same time but on different machines.
+If two users' requests arrive at the same time but on two different machines.
 Although the two requests can be handled spontaneously, an inventory oversold or disordered access problem may still occur.
-This is because a machine's lock only takes effect on threads in the Java VM where the machine runs.
+This is because a machine has a unique lock and a machine's lock only takes effect on threads in the Java VM where the machine runs.
 To serialize access to resources, you can use DCS Redis instances for distributed locking.

 Connecting a Redis Client to DCS Through CCE

-More and more applications are deployed in containers.
-This practice describes how to deploy Redis clients in Cloud Container Engine (CCE)'s cluster container to access DCS through CCE.
+With the development of the container technology, more and more applications are deployed in containers.
+This practice describes how to deploy a Redis client in a Cloud Container Engine (CCE) cluster container and connect it to DCS.